williamfridh/IS1200-Lab-3/README.md

 # S1200-Lab-3

-#Questions for Assignment 1
+# Questions for Assignment 1

-##Test pressing BTN3 and BTN2 at the same time.
+## Test pressing BTN3 and BTN2 at the same time.
 What happens?
 Why?

+### Answer:

-##Three device-registers for input/output control are TRISE, TRISESET, and TRISECLR.
+## Three device-registers for input/output control are TRISE, TRISESET, and TRISECLR.
-Their functions are related.
+## Their functions are related.
 How?
 What are the differences?

+### Answer:

+Their function is to set what is to be an input/output.
+Using TRISE you set the value of a specific bit to either 1 or 0.
+And with TRISESET you set the bit to be only one, and TRISECLR you set a bit to 0.

-##In the generated assembly code, in which MIPS register will the return values from
+## In the generated assembly code, in which MIPS register will the return values from
-functions getbtns and getsw be placed in.
-You should be able to answer this question without debugging the generated assembly code.
+## functions getbtns and getsw be placed in.
+You should be able to answer this question
+## without debugging the generated assembly code.

-##In this exercise, we explained which bits that should be used in Port D and Port E. How can
+## In this exercise, we explained which bits that should be used in Port D and Port E. How can
-you find this information in the PIC32 and ChipKIT manuals?
-Be prepared to demonstrate how to find this information in the manuals.
+## you find this information in the PIC32 and ChipKIT manuals?
+Be prepared to demonstrate
+## how to find this information in the manuals.

-#Questions for Assignment 2
+# Questions for Assignment 2

-##When the time-out event-flag is a "1", how does your code reset it to "0"?
+## When the time-out event-flag is a "1", how does your code reset it to "0"?

-##What would happen if the time-out event-flag was not reset to "0" by your code?
+## What would happen if the time-out event-flag was not reset to "0" by your code?
 Why?

-##Which device-register (or registers) must be written to define the time between time-out
+## Which device-register (or registers) must be written to define the time between time-out
-events?
+## events?
 Describe the function of that register (or of those registers).

-##If you press BTN3 quickly, does the time update reliably?
+## If you press BTN3 quickly, does the time update reliably?
 Why, or why not?
 If not, would
-that be easy to change?
+## that be easy to change?
 If so, how?

-Questions for Assignment 3
+# Questions for Assignment 3

-When the time-out event-flag is a "1", how does your code reset it to "0"?
+## When the time-out event-flag is a "1", how does your code reset it to "0"?

+Answer:

-What would happen if the time-out event-flag was not reset to "0" by your code?
+## What would happen if the time-out event-flag was not reset to "0" by your code?
 Why?

-From which part of the code is the function user_isr called?
+## From which part of the code is the function user_isr called?
 Why is it called from there?

-Why are registers saved before the call to user_isr?
+## Why are registers saved before the call to user_isr?
 Why are only some registers saved?

-Which device-register (or registers), and which processor-register (or registers) must be written to enable interrupts from the timer?
+## Which device-register (or registers), and which processor-register (or registers) must be
+## written to enable interrupts from the timer?
 Describe the functions of the relevant registers.